Databricks Data Lakehouse vs. a Data Warehouse: What’s the Difference? Read Our Latest Blog...

 How to Get Started with a Security Data Lake

-Modern, data-driven enterprise SecOps teams use Security Information and Event Management (SIEM) software solutions to aggregate security logs, detect anomalies, hunt for security threats, and enable rapid response to security incidents.
+Modern SecOps teams use Security Information and Event Management (SIEM) software to aggregate security logs, detect anomalies, hunt for threats, and enable rapid incident response.

-As daily log ingestion grows, the cost of ingesting, processing, analyzing, and storing/retaining security logs in the SIEM increases exponentially.
-SIEM query performance can also deteriorate, delaying critical insights and increasing the organization’s vulnerability to cyber attacks.
+While SIEMs enable accurate, near real-time detection of threats, today's SIEM solutions were never designed to handle the volume of security data organizations generate daily.
+As daily log ingestion grows, so do the costs of data management.
+These costs include ingesting, processing, analyzing, and storing/retaining security logs in the SIEM.
+With added data volume, SIEM query performance can also deteriorate, delaying critical insights and increasing the organization’s vulnerability to cyber attacks.

-SecOps teams may try to salvage SIEM performance by reducing the data retention window for security logs, but doing so negatively impacts long-term use cases for security data and can further damage the organization's security posture.
+SecOps teams may try to salvage SIEM performance by reducing the data retention window for security logs.
+However, doing so negatively impacts threat hunting and can further damage the organization's security posture.

-Thankfully, there’s another way to store and manage security data that can help Enterprise SecOps teams overcome these challenges, augment or replace existing SIEM Solutions, and bolster their security posture: a Security Data Lake.
+Thankfully, there’s another way to store and manage security data that can help you overcome these challenges.
+A Security Data Lake can augment or replace existing SIEM Solutions, and bolster their security posture.

-In this blog, we’ll explain the unique features and benefits of security data lakes, how a security data lake can complement your existing SIEM solution, and practical guidance for getting started with a Security Data Lake.
+In this blog, we’ll explain the unique features and benefits of security data lakes, how it can complement your existing SIEM solution, and practical guidance for getting started.

 How to Get Started with a Security Data Lake